hatlabs/sh-rpi/content/en/docs/getting-started/_index.md

 Connect a 10-32 V power source to the SH-RPi power input connector as shown in the following figure.

 {{< imgrel "shrpi_power_input.jpg" "50%" >}}
-Connect the power source to the connector circled in green color.
+Connect the power source to the connector circled in green.
 {{< /imgrel >}}

-The power source must be rated for at least 1.0 A current at the stated output voltage.
+The power source must be rated for at least 1.0 A current at the specified output voltage.
-If you can choose, pick a power supply with a higher output voltage such as 24 V, as that results in slightly more efficient operation.
-Otherwise, 12 V power systems on boats and vehicles, or DC power sources work fine.
+If possible, choose a power supply with a higher output voltage, such as 24 V, for slightly more efficient operation.
+Otherwise, 12 V power systems on boats and vehicles, or DC power sources, work well.

 ## Software Installation

-Some additional software is required for the Raspberry Pi OS to run the system service that will automatically initiate system shutdown once the power is cut.
+Additional software is required for the Raspberry Pi OS to run the system service that will automatically initiate system shutdown when power is cut.
-An automated installation script is provided to make the installation process easier.
+An automated installation script is provided to simplify the installation process.

 ### Automated installation

 An automated installation script is provided.
-The script is tested on newly flashed Raspberry Pi OS and might fail on a heavily modified system.
+The script is tested on newly flashed Raspberry Pi OS and may fail on heavily modified systems.
-Installation has not been tested on any other operating systems.
+Installation has not been tested on other operating systems.

-To run the automated installation script, copy-paste the following command onto the Raspberry Pi command prompt:
+To run the automated installation script, copy and paste the following command onto the Raspberry Pi command prompt:

     curl -L \
         https://raw.githubusercontent.com/hatlabs/SH-RPi-daemon/main/install-online.sh \
         | sudo bash

-The command is three lines and when you paste it to your terminal window, it might show up with line continuation characters.
-That's OK.
+The command spans three lines, and when you paste it into your terminal window, it may display line continuation characters.
+That's okay.
 Press "Enter" to run the command.

 {{< imgrel "automated-installation-screenshot.png" "80%" >}}
 Installation command in terminal